 Things are looking up for stargazers and science buffs.
 Powerhouse has announced a new monthly program presented right under the stars at Sydney Observatory.
 Get fresh perspectives from leading astronomers while enjoying music, food and drinks from leading NSW producers.
 The late-night program kicked off in October last year and is set to make a big return later this month.

 Sydney Observatory’s late-night program

-The program will start with the launch of the 2023 Australasian Sky Guide.
+The program started with the launch of the 2023 Australasian Sky Guide.
 The brainchild of astronomer and author Dr Nick Lomb, the guide has been a pivotal reference point for stargazers.
 In this year’s edition you’ll find recent historical features, details of the year’s celestial events, monthly sky maps, recent findings from space probes and more.
 If looking up at the sky is something you enjoy, this is your one-stop guide for everything you need to know.

 • Sunday, January 22, Lunar New Year

 • Wednesday, February 22, World Pride

 • Friday, June 22, Winter Solstice